 Training classes are available for Records Management Representatives for each department and any other interested staff.
 See the Records Management Classes page for more information.

 The Records Management Representative (RMR) for each department is responsible for helping the Library update the department's records in the Records Retention Schedule.
-A full list of duties is available on the Records Management Representatives page.

 A state record is any written, photographic, machine-readable or other recorded information created or received by or on the behalf of a state agency or elected state official that documents activities in the conduct of state business or use of public resources.